jonathanlamar/snake-learning/README.md

 `num_hidden_layers` hidden layers each of size `hidden_layer_size`, and an output of dimension 4.
 Unfortunately, these cannot be changed without starting over.
 The inputs encode that the snake is looking in 8 directions (four cardinal and four diagonal).
-In each direction, she is looking for a prize, distance to a wall, and itself.
+In each direction, it is looking for a prize, distance to a wall, and itself.
 The outputs encode which direction to move.